What does depression feel like?

 There are a number of effective treatment options available for depression, and the best approach often involves a combination of therapies tailored to your needs.
 Some common treatment options include:

-If you or someone you know is experiencing symptoms of depression, it's crucial to seek professional help as soon as possible.
+If you or someone you know is experiencing symptoms of depression, it's crucial to get professional help as soon as possible.
 Early intervention can lead to better treatment outcomes and help to prevent your symptoms getting worse.
 It's important that you don’t ignore the signs of depression.
 Untreated depression can have serious consequences, including a negative impact on relationships, work and your overall quality of life.

 Consulting with a doctor, therapist, or mental health professional is the first step in addressing depression.
 At Priory, our depression treatment experts can design a treatment programme that fits your needs, delivered throughout our network of UK mental health hospitals and wellbeing centres.